Where to Stay in Alicante 2023 – 8 Best Areas

 Best Places to stay in Alicante in San Juan Beach:

-• budget ($): Hotel Almirante is the only hotel with direct access to Alicante’s San Juan Beach and has a large outdoor pool.
+• budget ($): Hotel Almirante, has direct access to Alicante’s San Juan Beach and has a large outdoor pool.
 It’s close to Alicante Golf course, and Gran Via Shopping Center.

 • budget ($): Mi Refugio offers an outdoor swimming pool, a shared lounge, and air-conditioned accommodations with a balcony and free WiFi.